awconway/NUR1027-FALL-2019/chapters/05introknow.md

 *Required*

-Gray, J.R., Grove, S.K. & Sutherland, S.  (2017).
-The Practice of Nursing Research (8th ed.)
-Chapter 2: Evolution of research in building evidence-based nursing practice (Review the section on “Methodologies for developing Research Evidence in Nursing” pp. 25 - 27).
+Gray, J.R., & Grove, S.K.
+(2021).
+The Practice of Nursing Research (9th ed.)
+Chapter 2: Evolution of research in building evidence-based nursing practice (Review the section on “Methodologies for developing Research Evidence in Nursing”).

 </exercise>